Marco Antoniotti

 recursive-p

-(by-key t
+(by-key t)

-(by-value t
+(by-value t)

-(check-properties t
+(check-properties t)

 &allow-other-keys

-(as per the usual behavior).
+list (as per the usual behavior).

-generic functions defines methods to test for
+The EQUALS generic functions defines methods to test for

 "equality" of two objects a and b.
 When two

-objects a and b are EQUALS
+objects a and b are EQUALS under an

 appropriate and context-dependent notion of "equality", then the

-as result; otherwise EQUALS
+function returns T as result; otherwise EQUALS

-returns NIL
+returns NIL as result.

-If the optional argument recursive-p is T
+If the optional argument recursive-p is T, then

-may recurse down the "structure" of a
+EQUALS may recurse down the "structure" of a

 and b.
 The description of each known method contains the